Here’s where you can find out all about events planned by the Hill 112 Memorial Foundation and how you can be part of the story.

 With the 80th anniversary of D-Day approaching, the Hill 112 Memorial Foundation is planning a number of events to raise awareness of the sacrifices made by those who secured our freedom in the second world war.

-The first is a sponsored walk by Trustee Fred Ross, who is setting out to walk from Winchester to Eastbourne, an impressive 99 miles, between 20 and 27 April.
+The first was a successful sponsored walk by Trustee Fred Ross, who walked from Winchester to Eastbourne, an impressive 99 miles, in April.

-The Foundation is marking the 80th anniversary of D-Day with a very special Taittinger champagne reception and luncheon at the Crescent Turner Hotel, Wraik Hill, Whitstable on Thursday 9 May
+The Foundation marked the 80th anniversary of D-Day with a very special Taittinger champagne reception and luncheon at the Crescent Turner Hotel, Wraik Hill, Whitstable on Thursday 9 May

-Guest speaker at this not-to-be-missed event will be well-known author, historian and radio and TV presenter David Starkey, who will talk about D-Day, while the Swingtime Sweethearts will add to the occasion with a selection of hit songs from the 1940s.
+Guest speaker at this not-to-be-missed event was well-known author, historian and radio and TV presenter David Starkey, who spoke about D-Day, while the Swingtime Sweethearts added to the occasion with a selection of hit songs from the 1940s.

-Also present as a guest of honour will be Normandy veteran Ken Hay, who landed on Juno Beach on 23 June, 1944.
+Also present as a guest of honour was Normandy veteran Ken Hay, who landed on Juno Beach on 23 June, 1944.

 Overnight on July 7/8, Ken was one of 30 men on a platoon night patrol behind German lines when they were cut off, and battle ensued.
 Sixteen men, including his brother Bill, got back, five were captured and the other nine were killed in action.
 Ken was just 17-and-a-half.